Acceptable Use of University Information Resources

 - Obscene, pornographic or other offensive material or topics intentionally accessed, created, stored or transmitted using University Information Resources is permitted only in the course of academic research as approved by the Institutional Review Board (“IRB”).
 The researcher must provide documentation of this aspect of the research to the Chief Information Security Officer (CISO) so that it can be included with the Internet logs that are regularly reviewed.
 Offensive materials include, but are not limited to, materials that might offend a reasonable person on the basis of their race, gender, age, national origin, sexual orientation, religious belief, disability or other status protected by law.

-- Users must comply with U.S. Copyright Law and the Software Copyright Compliance Policy.
+- Users must comply with U.S. Copyright Law and the Software Copyright Compliance Policy (ITPOL-018).
 Users must not download, copy, reproduce or use any software protected by copyright, including electronic media or files (e.g., e-books, music, photos and videos), except as expressly permitted by the software license.
 Users may not use unauthorized copies or reproductions on University Information Resources.
 For information on copyright, including fair use, creating multimedia and other topics, view UT System's Copyright Crash Course.

 - Users must not disclose Confidential Information or other information that would, by itself or together, put the university at risk of legal, reputational or other damages, including physical or information security breaches.